OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

 **NOTE:** You may set the app to listen on a specific port by setting a `PORT` environment variable.
 Additionally, if your application instance will not be accessible at either http://localhost:8080 or http://localhost:<PORT> you should set the `AUTH_CALLBACK_BASE_URL` environment variable to the root (e.g. http://myserver.local:8080)

-1. Open a terminal, navigate to the root of the OpenUserJS.org project, and run `./fakes3.sh`
+1. Open a terminal, navigate to the root of the OpenUserJS.org project, and run `./fakes3.sh`.
+Windows users will need to run the script commands manually.
 2. Open another terminal, navigate to the root of the OpenUserJS.org project, and run `npm start`